seed4j/seed4j/src/main/resources/generator/server/springboot/custom-jhlite/module-creation.md

 In fact, you don't just need to create one `JHipsterModule`, you'll need a factory able to create them since each instance depends on the properties chosen by the users.

-So, as this is the business of JHLite you probably want to create a `{{packageName}}.my_module.domain` package.
+So, as this is the business of JHLite you probably want to create a `my_package.my_module.domain` package.
 And you can start with a simple test:

 ```java
 import static tech.jhipster.lite.module.infrastructure.secondary.JHipsterModulesAssertions.*;